 It's your lucky day!
 This is like a THREE for ONE blog post.
 Today I'm sharing how to make delicious waffles from cake mix in two flavors (white cake and chocolate cake) AND ALSO how to plan a fun Waffle Bar Party at home!

-Then I used the new Pillsbury Purely Simple Chocolate Cake Mix to make these “hot fudge sundae” Cake Mix Waffles.
+Then I used a chocolate cake mix to make these "hot fudge sundae" Cake Mix Waffles.
 How gorgeous are these!

 But seriously folks, you've gotta try these Cake Mix Waffles!
 So, so, so, so good!

 I'm a big fan of Pillsbury products.
 I was even a finalist in the Pillsbury Bake-Off two years in a row.
 It was a dream come true for me.
 Ever since I saw the bake-off on tv back in 2003, I knew I wanted to be a part of it one day.
 It looked like so much fun.
 I never thought it would actually happen though!
 Click here to read more about my bake-off experience.
 You can also check out my winning recipes for German Chocolate Doughnuts (2013) and Lemon Blueberry Muffins (2014).

 Making the waffles from the cake mix was super easy.